RamitSarker29/React-Projects/README.md

 - Breaking UI into reusable components
 - Passing data using props
 - Managing state with `useState`
-- Handling user interactions and events
+- Handling forms and user interactions
 - Rendering dynamic data
 - Working with arrays and objects in React
 - Using `map()` for dynamic rendering
+- Using the spread operator to update state
 - Styling interfaces with CSS and Tailwind CSS
 - Understanding how React applications are structured
 - Building projects independently